lnalborczyk/phd_thesis/docs/03-chap3.md

 ### Participants

 Because of the higher prevalence of rumination in women than in men [see @Johnson2013, for a recent meta-analysis], we chose to include female participants only.
 Seventy-two female undergraduate students from Univ.
 Grenoble Alpes, native French speaking, participated in our study.
 One participant presenting aberrant data (probably due to inadequate sensor sticking) was removed from analyses.
 Final sample consisted of seventy-one undergraduate female students (M~age~ = 20.58, SD~age~ = 4.99).
 They were recruited by e-mail diffusion lists and participated in the experiment for course credits.
 They did not know the goals of the study.
 The cover story presented the research as aiming at validating a new I.Q. test, more sensitive to personality profiles.
 Participants reported having no neurologic or psychiatric medical history, no language disorder, no hearing deficit, and taking no medication.
-Each participant gave written consent and this study has been approved by the local ethical committee (CERNI, N° 2015-03-03-61).
+Each participant gave written consent and this study has been approved by the local ethical committee (CERNI, N\textdegree \ 2015-03-03-61).

 ### Material